Congratulations, you made it!

 Like a plant it will need to be watered and cared for… or it will wither and die.

-There are many options and paths you can take to learn to play guitar better.
-I want to share you a few of them with you and give you some ideas to keep going.
+There are many options and paths you can take to learn to play guitar.
+I want to share a few of them with you and give you some ideas on how to keep going.